FredPont/Data_Lister/README.md

     "NewerThan": "2022-12-12"
 }
 ```
-Note : backslashes must be escaped in regex.
+Note : for the command line version, backslashes must be escaped in regex in the settings.json file (this is not necessary in the GUI).

-Example : to exclude names starting with a dot use "^\\\\..+"
+Example : to exclude names starting with a dot use "^\\..+"

 - Edit config/DirSignatures.json to set the directory patterns (strings, no regex)
 ```json